-We adopt over 25 waiting rooms at local hospitals and clinics, including Centennial, Metro General, St Thomas Midtown, St Thomas West, Vanderbilt and the VA, providing baskets stocked with toiletries, snacks, games, magazines and other items waiting friends and families may need.
+We adopt over 25 waiting rooms at local hospitals and clinics, including Centennial, Metro General, St. Thomas Midtown, St. Thomas West, Vanderbilt and the VA, providing baskets stocked with toiletries, snacks and other items friends and families may need.
 In 2010, we expanded to outlying hospitals, including Southern Hills and Hendersonville Medical Center.
-We also provide "Overnight Bags" packed with toiletries and supplies for those caregivers staying overnight in hospital waiting rooms and "HHH Activity Bags" for children waiting with family members.
-These bags provide child-friendly snacks and activities such as coloring books, puzzles, etc. In 2014, we reached approximately 50,000 people through this program.
+In 2016, we reached approximately 50,000 people through this program.